 GUIDELINES

-• Service cannot be overseen or coordinated by a family member or completed at a home parish – we want students to step outside the “bubble” of their everyday lives.
+• Service cannot be overseen or coordinated by a family member—we want students to step outside the “bubble” of their everyday lives.

 • All service sites must be approved by the Assistant Director of Campus Ministry, Mr. Keith Cummings, 10 (CummingsK@spprep.org).
 All sites found on this list are pre-approved.
 Any service done at an agency not approved will not be counted toward the 60 hour requirement.